When should you read this book? In a colonial town, burdened by our cultural history.

 These magical elements are woven through the story in a way that seems totally natural and simply reflective of the environment they are in.
 I’m a huge fan of magic realism as a genre anyway so I was always going to love this!

 Overall I’d give The Book of Night Women a…I loved it for its atmosphere, complex characters and great story.
 A genuinely impressive piece of literary fiction.
+Pick up The Book of Night Women on Amazon.

 Next up… Tangerine, by Christine Mangan!